ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure - Pathophysiology and Diagnosis.md

 	- LBBB or IVCD --> abnormal ventricular contraction
 	- left or biventricular pacing can improve contractile function, decrease mitral regurgitation, and reverse ventricular remodeling
 	- HFrEF + LBBB --> medical + cardiac resynchronization therapy is indicated to reduce morbidity and mortality.
+	- AF with FVR and frequent VPCs can worsen HF
 	-